-The most important assignment is the Term Project, about which more detailed instructions Structure and syllabus of B.Tech.
-Engineering.
-Pattern B-19, A.Y.
-2019-20 will be issued in class.
+The most important assignment is the Term Project, about which more detailed instructions will be issued in class.
 In doing this assignment, students will work in group(s).
 They should begin finding their partner(s) early in the term.
 The term project requirements must be completed in accordance with the schedule given in the instructions.
 Students must make a presentation of their part of the project to the rest of the class.
 They must demonstrate/present their work in the term project even if it does not fully function.
 Typical projects as follows: